jgphpc/ISC25/slides/src/spheric25.md

 <small>
 ```
-             The figures show the time evolution of density in a thin slice of the domain,
+             Time evolution of density in a thin slice of the domain,
              Kelvin–Helmholtz instabilities are able to develop, mix and eventually destroy the cloud.
              This simulation was run with the SPH-EXA code on CSCS Alps system.
 ```